dataforseo/TypeScriptClient/docs/interfaces/IAmazonAmazonPaidSerpElementItem.md

 > **`optional`** **rank\_absolute**: `number`

-absolute rank in SERP
+absolute rank in Amazon SERP
-absolute position among all the elements found in Amazon SERP
+absolute position among all the elements in SERP

 #### Source

-main.ts:179012
+main.ts:104690

 ***